About this day

 Drinking from the fire hose – data science Miranda Mowbray, University of Bristol

 The data scientists who find useful patterns in large data sets have been described as the new rock stars of the technology world.
-One particularly promising application area for data science is computer network security.
-I will talk about some general issues with analysing big data to discover security problems in large computer networks, and some techniques that have been successful.
+Miranda will explore one particularly promising application area for data science; computer network security.

 About Miranda Mowbray